Skip to content

 Info

-The cluster you setup is going to be one CP node, that can also run workloads, and one worker node.
+The cluster you setup is going to be one CP node, that can also run workloads, and two worker nodes.

 Installing Kubernetes